dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 *   The action takes ownership of the callback and will delete it when the action itself is destructed.
-*   If the type of a callback is derived from a base callback type `C`, you need to implicitly cast it to `C` to resolve the overloading, e.g.
+*   If the type of a callback is derived from a base callback type `C`, you need to implicitly cast it to `C` to get_service the overloading, e.g.

     ```cpp
     using ::testing::Invoke;